smithdavedesign/smithdavedesign/README.md

 - 👋 Hi, I’m Dave! @smithdavedesign
-- 👀 I’m a hard working problem solver who is passionate about full stack development, new technology/languages, machine learning, and helping others.
+- 👀 I’m a hard working problem solver who is passionate about new technology, machine learning, ai, and helping others develop.
 - 🌱 I’m currently the lead developer at Solidigm => https://www.solidigmtechnology.com/
 - 💞️ I’m looking to collaborate on intresting and challanging projects
 - 📫 How to reach me